bitspittle/limp/README.md

 ```

 This will both parse the code AND run through the processed result, pulling values out of and writing others back into
-the environment as it goes along.
-If it fails at any point, it will throw an `EvaluationException` explaining what went
+the environment as it goes along (for example, if it encounters the `set` method).

-wrong.
+If it fails at any point, it will throw an `EvaluationException` explaining what went wrong.

-#### Parsing Expressions
+#### Pre-parsing expressions

 Although evaluators handle parsing for you, it's trivial to parse a limp expression on your own.
 Just use the
 `Expr.parse` method: